timescale/docs/timescaledb/how-to-guides/upgrades/upgrade-pg.md

 If you are moving data to a new physical instance of PostgreSQL, you can use the `pg_dump` and `pg_restore` tools to dump your data from the old database, and then restore it into the new, upgraded, database.
-For more information, see the [backup and restore section][backup-restore].
+For more information, see the [backup and restore section][backup].

 [pg_upgrade]: https://www.postgresql.org/docs/current/static/pgupgrade.html
-[backup-restore]: /timescaledb/:currentVersion:/how-to-guides/backup-and-restore/
+[backup]: /timescaledb/:currentVersion:/how-to-guides/backup-and-restore/
 [pg-relnotes]: https://www.postgresql.org/docs/release/